aarianv/rejuvinate/README.md

 snake game >_<

-in progress - current issues:

-} buttons do NOT work

-} colors are a lil messed

-i will get around to fixing it whenever because #adhd
+working - i like to open with liveserver but i believe u can open it using the python3 http.server 8888 method !